 Say you’re a business with multiple employees working on the same files across different devices.
-You want to be able to share progress, interact, and provide feedback with your team members.
-You want all files and data to be in one place, so everyone knows where to look for them.
+You want to be able to share progress, interact, and provide feedback to your team members.
+You want all files and data to be in one place so everyone knows where to look for them.
 You want to have control over who can access certain kinds of data.

 Would you just want a container for files or a platform to help make this level of collaboration possible?
 The answer seems quite obvious.

 OneDrive for Business is robust and built specifically for enterprise use cases.
 It seamlessly integrates with other Microsoft 365 products, such as Microsoft Teams and SharePoint.

 Investing in OneDrive for Business makes sense from both a financial and operational perspective.
 Financially, it reduces the need for expensive on-premises storage hardware and maintenance.
 Operationally, it promotes a more agile, flexible, and responsive work environment – a vital attribute in the current modern workplace that increasingly values remote work and digital transformation.